 I think BYOU is a magazine we will have in our home for many years to come.
 It is full of great articles and fun projects.

-It makes me so happy to see a magazine like BYOU where my girls can flip the pages and see girls that look like them, to read articles about young girls all over the world making a difference, embracing who they are, and loving themselves.
+It makes me so happy to see a magazine like BYOU where my girls can see girls that look like them, to read articles about young girls all over the world making a difference, embracing who they are, and loving themselves.

 –The Mahogany Way

 …the best magazine available on the market.
 I am so grateful for this magazine.
 You will never know.